kant0063/Genome-Environment-Association-Workshop/Simple_Population_structure/Population_Structure_for_EAA_model.md

   - Jombart, T., Devillard, S., & Balloux, F. (2010).
 Discriminant analysis of principal components: a new method for the analysis of genetically structured populations.
 BMC genetics, 11, 1-15.

 (3) Admixture Analysis
-  -Identification of when in time populations may have mixed, and understanding the proportion of mixing between different populations.
+  - Identification of when in time populations may have mixed, and understanding the proportion of mixing between different populations.
-  -Peter, B. M. (2016).
+  - Peter, B. M. (2016).
 Admixture, population structure, and F-statistics.
 Genetics, 202(4), 1485-1501.
   -Bradburd, G. S., Ralph, P. L., & Coop, G. M. (2016).
 A spatial framework for understanding population structure and admixture.
 PLoS genetics, 12(1), e1005703.

 (4) Structure Analysis
-  -This method is based on K-means clustering and has been very popular for identifying admixture in different populations.
+  - This method is based on K-means clustering and has been very popular for identifying admixture in different populations.
-  -Pritchard JK, Stephens M, Donnelly P. Inference of Population Structure Using Multilocus Genotype Data.
+  - Pritchard JK, Stephens M, Donnelly P. Inference of Population Structure Using Multilocus Genotype Data.
 Genetics.
 2000 Jun;155(2):945–959. pmid:10835412

 (5) Pedigree based Kinship Matrix
-  -Coancestry (kinship) was classically estimated by pedigree.
+  - Coancestry (kinship) was classically estimated by pedigree.
 The defined relationships between individuals help understgnad the potential value of different individual matting decisions.
-  -Falconer, D.S. and Mackay, T.F.C.
+  - Falconer, D.S. and Mackay, T.F.C.
 (1996) Introduction to Quantitative Genetics.
 4th Edition, Addison Wesley Longman, Harlow.

 (6) Marker based Kinship Matrix
   -Method for estimating pairwise relationshp between all individuals where data was generated.
 This method provides more accurate information about relationships than pedigree based kinship estimates.